sawyer-greaves/lab-wiki-test/Lab_Computer_Management_Policies.md

 - Mounting the lab network drive is not necessary
 - Logging into web browsers, cloud drive syncing apps, or anything similar is not necessary

 For example, a computer that is dedicated to **only** use and take data with a particular piece of lab equipment would not need a user for every member of the lab that wants to use that computer to take data with the equipment.
-If someone wants to do something more on that computer, then that lab member should create a personal user on the computer.
+If someone wants to do something more on that computer (including develop software related to using that piece of lab equipment), then that lab member should create a personal user on the computer.

 >**Keep in Mind**: Since most people should be using their own personal user accounts on each computer, you should avoid hardcoding filepaths in your software projects that contain a user home directory.
 There are often ways to get the user home directory for whichever user is currently active (e.g. using the `$HOME` environment variable).